alexrodic/Conscience-by-Design/Papers/01_Decalaration_of_Creation_by_Aleksandar_Rodic_Conscience_by_Design.md

 https://c.org/bTYfYRStpT

-© 2025 Aleksandar Rodić — Conscience by Design & Declaration of Creation.

-Released under Creative Commons Attribution 4.0 International (CC BY 4.0).

-Public Index Card — Declaration of Creation Archive (v1.0)
+---

-© 2025 Aleksandar Rodić — Founder of the Conscience by Design Initiative and Author of the Declaration of Creation.
+© 2025 Aleksandar Rodić Founder, Conscience by Design Initiative

-Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

-Texts: Declaration of Creation, Conscience by Design, Conscience Layer Prototype, Generation of Creation Manifest.

-Purpose: Open, educational, and ethical use worldwide.
+Concept and work authored by Aleksandar Rodić with AI assistance under direct supervision.
+CC BY 4.0 International Open for analysis and use with attribution.